 \section{Conclusion}

-In this work, we have presented explicit examples of non-invertible higher-order subsystem symmetry-protected topological phases (SSPTs).
-In particular, we constructed a non-invertible second-order SSPT in $2+1$ dimensions characterized by protected corner modes, as well as a second-order SSPT in $3+1$ dimensions featuring protected hinge modes.
-Furthermore, we extended our construction in $2+1$D to arbitrary dimensions, realizing non-invertible $d ^{th}$-order SSPTs with protected corner modes.
+In this work, we have presented explicit examples of noninvertible higher-order subsystem symmetry-protected topological phases (SSPTs).
+In particular, we constructed a noninvertible second-order SSPT in $2+1$ dimensions characterized by protected corner modes, as well as a second-order SSPT in $3+1$ dimensions featuring protected hinge modes.
+Furthermore, we extended our construction in $2+1$D to arbitrary dimensions, realizing noninvertible $d ^{th}$-order SSPTs with protected corner modes.

 We also analyzed anomalies analogous to type-III anomalies involving 0-form and subsystem symmetries, focusing on both $\mathbb{Z}_2$ and $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry groups (see Appendix~\ref{sec:anomaly}).
 These considerations allowed us to systematically exclude various patterns of spontaneous subsystem symmetry breaking (SSSB) that are incompatible with anomaly constraints.
 We presented additional examples of SSSB phases that preserve non-anomalous symmetries, along with their associated SSPT phases (see Appendix~\ref{sec:otherNSSPT}).